tksh164/NdisEtl2Pcap/README.md

 ## Installation

-Download executable file from [release](https://github.com/tksh164/NdisEtl2Pcap/releases/latest).
+Download the zip file from [release](https://github.com/tksh164/NdisEtl2Pcap/releases/latest).
+After that extract the executable file from the zip file.

 ## Requirements